-The best seafood restaurants in Lisbon occupy sun-drenched streets, the scent of grilled sardines wafting through the air, mingling with the salty breeze from the Atlantic.
-Your stomach rumbles, you decide with an immediate certainty that you need to eat.
-But where to start?
-Fear not, fellow travellers and food enthusiasts!
-I’m about to enlighten you on Lisbon’s best seafood restaurants in this mouth-watering guide.
+The best seafood restaurants in Lisbon occupy sun-drenched streets, gorgeous terraces overlooking the ocean and tiny back alleys you cannot simply stumble upon.
+So where to start?
+Fear not, fellow travellers and foodies!
+I’m about to enlighten you on Lisbon’s best seafood restaurants in this comprehensive guide.

-From hidden gems tucked away in winding alleys to Michelin-starred marvels, Lisbon’s seafood offerings are as diverse as they are delicious.
-Whether you’re craving the simplicity of freshly grilled fish or the complexity of modern Portuguese cuisine, this city has you covered.
+Lisbon’s seafood offerings are as diverse as they are delicious.
+Whether you’re craving the simplicity of freshly grilled fish or the complexity of modern Michelin-starred Portuguese cuisine, this city has it all.
 And the best part?
-There’s something for every budget, from wallet-friendly local haunts to splurge-worthy gastronomic experiences.
+There’s something for every budget, from wallet-friendly local haunts to splurge-worthy high end dining.

-We’re about to embark on a culinary journey through 12 of Lisbon’s most tantalising seafood restaurants.
-I’ll explore the spots that locals swear by and tourists rave about.
+I am going to show you 12 of Lisbon’s most renowned seafood restaurants.
+I’ll explore the spots that locals swear by, that you may struggle to find yourself (my personal favourites!), and the photograph worthy options that tourists rave about.

 1. Cervejaria Ramiro